gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 6. Decompression tool eg. Zip-7

 ## Hardware for Boot Camp
+An Exerciser board will be used as the MCU I2C host controller for Trust X.
+It has a detachable but non-reversible magnetic Shield2Go token.
+Unless stated otherwise, all tasks should be accomplished using the Exerciser.

-An Exerciser board will be used as the MCU I2C host controller for Trust X. The Exerciser comes with a JTAG programmer that needs to be connected to a Windows based PC for flashing the firmware.
+The Exerciser comes with a JTAG programmer that needs to be connected to a Windows based PC for flashing the firmware.

 * Exerciser (Infineon Technologies, XMC1100, Cortex M0)
 [XMC2Go]<br/>
 (https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc_2go_xmc1100_v1/).

-The Boot Camp Edition of Exerciser comes with a magnetic detachable Shield2Go token.
-Unless stated otherwise, all tasks should be accomplished using the Exerciser.

-Once you got the Exercise, ensure that Segger, XMC and Trust X library are installed on your PC. you can try to open the helloBootCamp example.
+Once you are issued with an Exerciser, ensure that Segger, XMC and Trust X library are installed on your PC.
+You can try to open the helloBootCamp example.

 From the menu, **Preferences**->"Show verbose output during compilation and upload."
 As the compilation and uploading can takes a few minutes enabling verbose output enables monitoring and debugging the software build process.